yashwanthajjilapuram123/Physical-activity-monitoring-project/README.md

 # Relevance

-This project builds a solid foundation for analyzing human motion and supports advanced applications in sports performance optimization—directly aligning with predictive modeling in swimming biomechanics and movement segmentation.
+This project builds a solid foundation for analyzing human motion and supports advanced applications in sports performance optimization—directly aligning with predictive modeling in ports biomechanics  and movement segmentation.

 # Contact